• Home

 Where to Stay in Merida Mexico

-If you’re trying to determine where to stay in Merida, you’re in luck because there are an abundance of great Merida hotels at bargain prices.
-Book early though, as some of the best accommodation and prices do tend to get reserved in advance.
+If you’re trying to determine where to stay in Merida, you’re in luck because great Merida hotels are abundant at bargain prices.
+Book early though, as some of the best accommodations and prices do tend to get reserved in advance.

-There are two main districts in Merida where many visitors stay:
+There are two main hotel districts in Merida where many visitors stay:

 Of the two, we recommend staying close to Centro Merida within easy walking distance of Plaza Grande.
 That way you’ll be close to most of Merida’s main attractions, many restaurants & bars, and where the fiestas take place.
 But if you do opt to stay around Plaza Americana instead, you’re really not far from all the action either.
 It’s just a 30-minute walk or a very quick Uber/taxi/bus ride to Centro and Plaza Grande.